Killing of Jean Charles de Menezes: Motivations

 Several reasons were initially posited by media sources and family members for why Menezes may have run from police, as indicated by initial reports.
 A few weeks earlier, he had been attacked by a gang and may have perceived that he was in a similar situation upon seeing plainclothes officers chasing him.
-Several sources have speculated that irregularities about his immigration status may have given him reason to be wary of the police; evidence that emerged during the course of the criminal trial into the Health and Safety charge showed that Menezes was lawfully in the country on 22 July 2005.
+Several sources have speculated that irregularities about his immigration status may have given him reason to be wary of the police; evidence introduced during the course of the criminal trial into the Health and Safety charge showed that Menezes was lawfully in the country on 22 July 2005.
 This is mentioned in the Stockwell One report, at footnote 4 on page 21.
 The Sydney Morning Herald reported that a colleague believed that Menezes ran simply because he was late for his job.
 It was later indicated by the leaked IPCC documents that Menezes may have run across the platform to get a seat on the train, and did not know at the time that he was being watched or pursued.